 Upon the release of Nintendo’s new technology, share prices climbed by 65% – an unprecedented rise for a company of that size, according to The Guardian.
 That follows various frequent flops such as its recent games console, Wii U, which has sold around 25% of the figures of the PlayStation 4 despite being released over a year earlier.
 Their first mobile app, Miitomo, resulted in a 9% fall in share price a day after its release.

 That maybe puts the phenomenon of Pokémon Go into perspective, as it’s a reinvention of the original game into the smartphone era.
 This may mark the beginning of a new age for smartphone games, bringing them to life in everyday situations.
 The augmented reality concept has been around for the past few years, but Pokémon Go has encapsulated it on a worldwide scale for the first time.

 Marketing and sponsorship

 The next step for Pokémon Go will be retaining its user base across the millennial generation, while also somehow monetising the app.
-It is believed that sponsored locations will be added to updates of the game, and its launch in its home country of Japan has included sponsored locations such as McDonalds, while other sponsored locations are expected to be added to the game in various other countries, potentially the UK.
+It is believed that sponsored locations will be added to updates of the game, and its launch in its home country of Japan has included sponsored locations such as McDonalds, while other sponsored locations are expected to be added to the game in various other countries.